mle86/php-enum/doc/Enum_Inheritance.md

 [AutoEnumTrait]: Class_AutoEnumTrait.md

-## Recommendations for Enum Interitance with this Library
+## Recommendations for Enum Inheritance with this Library

 1. Avoid if possible.